Privileged Access Management Integration

 Any tampering or security breach of the script is addressed within Enterprise Manager using checksum validation as explained above.

-How to map the script output to an Enterprise Manager credential object?
+How do you map the script output to an Enterprise Manager credential object?

 Case 1